AgID/agid-forms-backend/k8s/README.md

-# Kubernetes config for the Digital Citizenship project
+# Kubernetes config for the CMS project

 ## What is this